XeCrippy/XSolaceUnlocker/README.md

 * Press Dpad_Left+Y to unlock avatar awards
 * A lot of games don't have avatar awards.
 Usually if it fails that is why but it doesn't make it crash.

+# Note:
+This plugin does not retrieve the achievementId's so to use the individual achievement unlocker you need to obtain the Ids yourself.
+Or check out Retro360 below.
+Its not something i can really do for the plugin because of lack of a UI.

 <img src="https://i.imgur.com/m23pxDc.jpeg" class="img-fluid" alt="Responsive Image">

 Credits: